 Seoul is a very fun place to live, so it is pretty good.
 I’ve been here about a year and a half now and honestly, I’m pretty ready to move onto somewhere else!
 Luckily, Autumn is coming up and it is my favourite time in Korea.
 I am looking forward to that.
 But in the next 6 months while I finish my teaching contract, I’ll mostly be writing and saving for the next adventure!

-How do you manage to combine teaching with travelling in South Korea?
+How do you manage to combine teaching with traveling in South Korea?
 Does teaching help you or make your travels more difficult?

 I teach at a public elementary school, and the vacation time is really good.
 I get 21 paid days to take, excluding public holidays.
 Last year we had a ton of public holidays so I had time to travel around Korea and abroad.
 The salary also allows for me to travel and still save a decent amount of money.
 It’s a great way to combine both!